 Tips you should know, before heading out in the winter.

-- Snow can keep you warm – Although it may seem strange, snow is actually a really good insulator.
-If there is enough snow in the area, you can bury your vehicle to help keep winter winds from stealing your vehicles trapped heat.
-Just make sure you create an airway for fresh air, and keep one of the doors free enough to get out.
+- Snow can keep you warm – Although it may seem strange, snow is an excellent insulator.
+If there is enough snow in the area, you can bury your vehicle to help keep winter winds from stealing your vehicle’s trapped heat.
+Just make sure you create an airway for fresh air and keep one of the doors free enough to get out.
 You will also want to create a way of signaling rescuers if your vehicle is hidden by snow.

 - Block off unused space.
 Use anything at your disposal to block off any space in your vehicle that’s not being used.
-Blankets, leaves, and any materials that you can find, should be shoved into any spaces where heat can be lost.
+Blankets, leaves, and any materials that you can find should be shoved into any areas where heat can be lost.

 - Run Your vehicle for 10 minutes every hour – Make sure to keep the exhaust pipe clear of snow or debris.
 Poison gases can enter into your car if the pipe is clogged.

 - Bundle Up – Keep extra dry clothes, warm blankets, a sleeping bag, gloves, hats, and winter socks in your vehicle.